digital-asset/daml/docs/source/daml/resource-management/acs.rst

 In Daml systems, ACS size can reach orders of magnitude higher than synonymous loads in common database or blockchain systems.
 When the ACS size is in the high 100s GBs or TBs, local database access performance may deteriorate.
 We will look at potential issues around large ACS size and possible solutions.

-Relational databases
+Relational Databases
 ********************

 Large ACS can have a negative impact on many aspects of system performance in relational databases.
 The following points focus on PostgreSQL as the underlying database; the details differ in the case of Oracle but the results are similar.

 * Large ACS size directly affects the resource consumption and performance of a Ledger API client application dealing with a large data set that may not fit into the memory or the application database.
-* The size directly affects the speed at which the ACS can be transmitted from the Ledger API server using the ActiveContractService.
+* ACS size directly affects the speed at which the ACS can be transmitted from the Ledger API server using the ActiveContractService.
 In extreme cases, it could take hours to transfer the complete set requested by the application due to the limits imposed by the gRPC channel capacity and the speed of storage queries.
 * Increased latency is a less direct impact which shows up wherever a query is issued to the database index to make progress.
-Large ACS size means that the corresponding indices are also rather big, and at a certain point they will no longer fit into the shared-buffer space.
+Large ACS size means that the corresponding indices are also large, and at a certain point they will no longer fit into the shared-buffer space.
 It then takes increasingly longer for the database engine to produce query results.
 This affects activities such as contract lookups during the command submission, transaction tree streaming, or pointwise transaction lookups.
-* Large ACS may affect the speed at which the database underpinning the participant ingests new transactions.
-Normally, as new updates pour in, the write-ahead log commits the table and index changes immediately.
+* Large ACS size may affect the speed at which the database underpinning the participant ingests new transactions.
+Normally, as new updates pour in the write-ahead log commits the table and index changes immediately.
 Those updates come in two shapes; full-page writes or differential writes.
 With large volumes, many are full-page writes.
-* Finally, many dirty pages also translate into prolonged and expensive flush to the disk as part of the checkpointing process.
+* Finally, many dirty pages also translate into prolonged and expensive flushes to the disk as part of the checkpointing process.

 Solutions